Love & Hip Hop: Miami: Cast timeline

-Storylines

-The premiere episode deals with colorism and eurocentrism within the Latin community, including a scene where light-skinned producer Young Hollywood criticises dark-skinned singer Amara La Negra's afro.

 Reception

 Critical response

 Ebony praised the show and Afro-Latina star Amara La Negra for "inviting cultural conversations" about misogynoir and the underrepresentation of black Latinas in mainstream entertainment, hoping the franchise would continue to go in a more "conscious" direction.
 La Negra was dubbed by Billboard as the show's "breakout star", landing a multi-album record deal with BMG hours after the show's premiere.
-However, the show was not well-received by some Miami locals, including Khia and TS Madison who reviewed it negatively on their web show The Queen's Court, comparing it to a "telemundo" and criticising the casting and production values, with Khia stating "they had everything bad but a bad bitch on there".
+Critics say that La Negra’s attractiveness has helped the ratings on the show.
+However, the show was not well received by some Miami locals, including Khia and TS Madison who reviewed it negatively on their web show The Queen's Court, comparing it to a "telemundo" and criticising the casting and production values, with Khia stating "they had everything bad but a bad bitch on there".

 Ratings

 The series premiere garnered 1.8 million viewers, making it VH1's best launch since Hip Hop Squares the previous year.
 The show has struggled with ratings overall compared to its predecessors, which has been attributed to its confusing scheduling changes, having had several different time slots in season two, before settling on Monday nights after Love & Hip Hop: New York.